777arc/textbook/content/filters.rst

    :scale: 70 %
    :align: center

-Note that it's not very straight...
-It doesn't match our original very well, recall the shape that we initially wanted to make a filter for.
-A big reason is because our impulse response isn't done decaying, i.e. the left and right sides don't reach zero.
+See how the frequency response not very straight... it doesn't match our original very well, if you recall the shape that we initially wanted to make a filter for.
+A big reason is because our impulse response isn't done decaying, i.e., the left and right sides don't reach zero.
 We have two options that will allow it to decay to zero:

 **Option 1:** We "window" our current impulse response so that it decays to 0 on both sides.
-This involves multiplying our impulse response with a "windowing function" that starts and ends at zero.
+It involves multiplying our impulse response with a "windowing function" that starts and ends at zero.

 .. code-block:: python